Registration of a subsidiary in Montenegro

-Easy access to european markets, low tax rates, an efficient legal system and business-friendly policies make Montengro one of the most sought after places for foreign companies to expand their business.
-Foreign companies have three options to register their business in Montenegro: a representative office, a branch office or a subsidiary company.
+Easy access to European markets, low tax rates, an efficient legal system and business-friendly policies make Montenegro one of the most sought-after places to expand the business of foreign companies.
+There are three ways for foreign companies to register their business in Montenegro: representative office, branch or subsidiary.

 What is a Subsidiary Company?

-- A subsidiary company in Montenegro is incorporated as a limited liability company.
+- A subsidiary was established as a limited liability company.

-- The subsidiary company has a separate legal identity from its parent company.
+- A subsidiary company has a separate legal identity from the parent company.

-- The parent company’s liability is limited to the capital it invests in purchasing shares in the subsidiary company.
-The liabilities of the subsidiary company do not extend to the parent company.
+- The liability of the parent company is limited to the capital it invests in the purchase of shares in the subsidiary.
+The liabilities company of the subsidiary do not extend to the parent.

-- The business activities of the subsidiary can be the same or different from those of the parent company.
+- The business activities of the subsidiary company may be the same or different from the activities of the parent company.

-- A foreign parent company can hold 100% of the Montenegro subsidiary company’s shares.
+- The foreign parent company can keep 100% of shares of the Montenegrin subsidiary.

-- Being a local Montenegro company, the subsidiary benefits from Montenegro’s low tax rates, tax incentives, and bilateral tax treaties, among other assistance schemes.
+As a Local Montenegrin company, the subsidiary company benefits from Montenegro’s low tax rates, tax incentives and bilateral tax agreements, among other aid schemes.

-- A Montenegro subsidiary company is exempt from the annual audit of its accounts if it qualifies as a „small company”.
-This exemption reduces the company’s compliance costs and its overall regulatory burden thus making it simple and cost-effective to operate it.
+- A subsidiary has no obligation to prepare an annual audit of its accounts if it qualifies as a „small company“.
+The law will reduce the company’s costs and its overall burden, thus making management simple and cost-effective.

-- Paid-up capital: A subsidiary company must have a minimum paid-up capital of at least EUR 1.
+- Paid-in capital: The supidiary company must have a minimum paid-in capital of at least 1 EUR.